mhjlam/SkinCut/README.md

 The performance test described in the thesis can be executed by pressing **_T_**.
 Running times (in milliseconds) are written to the console window.
 This process can take several _minutes_ during which the application becomes unresponsive.

 ## License

-This source code is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.
+This software is licensed under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.